Cleanse, Rejuvenate & Heal Your Mind & Body!

 Traditional Ofuro Tubs come in a wide variety of sizes and depths, but only two shapes; square or rectangular.

-The Japanese use “Hinoki” wood to make traditional Ofuro tubs.
-The same wood is called Port Orford Cedar in Western Cultures and Roberts Hot Tubs offers three outstanding wood options for crafting Ofuro Soaking Tubs:
+The Japanese used “Hinoki” wood to make traditional Ofuro tubs for centuries.
+The same wood here in the U.S. is called Port Orford Cedar and is used in place of Hinoki that has become very difficult to procure.
+Roberts Hot Tubs offers three outstanding wood options for crafting Ofuro Soaking Tubs:

 1. Port Orford Cedar – Traditional